xrdt/xrdt.github.io/_posts/2020-01-02-important-skills.md

 Systemic problem solving.
 2. How to figure out who to have loyalty to.
-3. [What to do you with your life](http://www.windsweptsoftware.net/rickoverthoughts.pdf) and how to figure it out
+3. [What to do you with your life](http://www.windsweptsoftware.net/rickoverthoughts.pdf) and how to figure it out.
-4. How to keep yourself spiritually, physically, and mentally sharp (nutrition, fitness, anyone?)
+4. How to keep yourself spiritually, physically, and mentally sharp (nutrition, fitness, anyone?).
-5. Courage (when to stand up for things) / willpower (getting things done is a matter of someone being hardheaded enough to push through walls) / integrity (do the right thing) / commitment / responsibility
+5. Courage (when to stand up for things) / willpower (getting things done is a matter of someone being hardheaded enough to push through walls) / integrity (do the right thing) / commitment / responsibility.
 6. Firing / [Hiring people](https://nav.al/build-a-team-that-ships) (Hire people
-that get things done)
+that get things done).
 7. All it takes to do BHA (big hairy audacious things) is willpower and curiosity.
 The rest is luck.
+ * Everything gets done because one person was antsy enough and had enough balls to push through all the barriers to get something done.
 8. Negotiation.
 How to think like a gangster.
 9. That you should follow your nose because every great journey begins with curiosity (wonder is also a good synonym).